 Who Benefits from Circle of Friends?

 The approach is particularly effective for children who have become isolated from peers and need active support to rebuild social connections.
-This includes children who have recently joined a new school, those returning after long absences, pupils with social, emotional, and mental health (SEMH) needs, and children whose behaviour has led to social rejection by classmates.
+This includes children who have recently joined a new school, those returning after long absences, learners with social, emotional, and mental health (SEMH) needs, and children whose behaviour has led to social rejection by classmates.

 Four Circles Model Explained